 Harrismith’s winner was the horse Rinmaher (pronounced ‘Rinmahar’) owned by the George Shannons of Glen Gariff (or Kindrochart?).
 What year?
 Probably 1932 or 1934?

 Mom and Dad both tell the story of raucous parties on the Shannon farm where at a suitably ‘sensible’ stage the Gold Cup would be taken off the mantelpiece, filled with champagne or whatever hooch was going and passed around to the ritual comments from the more sober of “Here we go!
 We’re drinking moths and mosquitoes again!”
 At least it had lovely handles to give an imbiber a good grip!

 Here’s a nephew (son?) of the winning owner on a slower horse:

 Later: Sheila rousted Colleen Walker, granddaughter of George Shannon, who straightened me out on some Gold Cup details.
-She even had an earlier pic of Jack and Suzanne.
-Is that Kindrochart?
+She even had an earlier pic of Jack and Suzanne the Shetland.
+More questions: Is that Kindrochart?
 Is that George?

-Mom tells me that after I had me tonsils out at about age two or three, she took me to Kindrochart for recovery for the poor little tender chap.
-I clung to her skirts and wouldn’t go to anyone, but once when lovely friendly Betty Stephens – a huge fan of us kids – offered to carry me up a hill after I’d run out of poof I condescended.
-Also that I told on Ma Shannon!
-She had appeared on the stoep in her nightie and I hastened to tell Mom that she’d ‘None clothes on!’
+Mom tells me that after I had me tonsils out at about age three – a nonentity really – she took me to Kindrochart for recovery for the poor little tender chap.
+I clung to her skirts and wouldn’t go to anyone, but once when lovely friendly Betty Stephens – a huge fan of us kids – offered to carry me up a hill after I’d run out of poof, I condescended.

 On the way back to the big smoke Mom was telling Betty about a book she’d read about some nuns.
 I had the book in my hands on the back seat and was disappointed in it.
-I said ‘Well, it’s got nun pictures.’
+So I piped up, ‘and it’s got none pictures.’